By Mark Petersen, PE

 Transportation experts can also help navigate the standards set forth in the various roadside design manuals, ensuring that minimum requirements are met while providing options to help clients meet their construction and maintenance budgets.

-Mark Petersen has been a transportation engineer with Ayres since 1999, working on urban and rural highways throughout Wisconsin.
 Need assistance with a transportation project?
 Ayres’ experts are ready to help.
 Contact Mark or any member of our transportation team.